Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 "Culture (science) is the form of religion;

-measured against reality, is primitive and childlike and yet it is
+all our science, measured against reality, is primitive and childlike and

-wholly wrong; and it seems to be improving from decade to decade."
+certainly is never wholly wrong; and it seems to be improving from decade

 The Paradox of Science and Religion:

-universe; the rules of the game are what we call the laws of Nature.
-The
+phenomena of the universe; the rules of the game are what we call the laws

-player on the other side is hidden from us.
-We know that his play is
+of Nature.
+The player on the other side is hidden from us.
+We know that his

 overlooks a mistake, or makes the smallest allowance for ignorance."